What attracted you to join the business in 2009?

 - Goal orientation: Recruitment is a tough game with lots of ups and downs.
 If you want to be successful you have to keep a focus on longer term goals to help you overcome shorter term setbacks.

 - Resourcefulness: Clients and candidates engage us to solve problems.
-Whether that be finding great talent in areas of skills shortages, or capturing that next great opportunity to progress a career, it’s our ability to adapt and grow our knowledge and networks in the right areas that helps deliver valuable outcomes.
+Whether that be finding great talent in areas of skills shortages, or capturing that next great opportunity to progress a career.
+Our ability to adapt and grow our knowledge and networks in the right areas helps deliver valuable outcomes.

 - Life skills: Recruitment is all about understanding people and being able to put yourself in their shoes.
 Each day is full of difficult conversations managing expectations, understanding motivations, and encouraging the best way to think about an issue.
 Good life skills in dealing with people is the glue that pulls these all together.